freqtrade/freqtrade/docs/edge.md

 | XZC/ETH  |  -0.03        |   0.52       |1.359670           | 0.228      |
 | XZC/ETH  |  -0.04        |   0.51       |1.234539           | 0.117      |

 The goal here is to find the best stoploss for the strategy in order to have the maximum expectancy.
-In the above example stoploss at $3% $leads to the maximum expectancy according to historical data.
+In the above example stoploss at $3%$ leads to the maximum expectancy according to historical data.

 Edge module then forces stoploss value it evaluated to your strategy dynamically.